-What happens if I do not complete my course materials within 8 months of my enrollment date?
+What happens if I do not complete my course materials within two years of my enrollment date?

 The examination is too difficult!
 I know what I'm doing but I just have a hard time putting it in writing.
 What now?